2021 PMC Speakers

 Risa Daitzman Heywood owns Research by Risa, specializing in Ashkenazi Jewish research.
 Her first post-college job at IBM required successful completion of IBM’s renowned 12-month sales training program.
 Over the next 20 years, Risa honed her sales skills in the corporate wellness and cross-cultural communications industries.
 Risa has a B.A. in Economics and Business, and a Certificate in Genealogical Research from Boston University.
 She recently completed ProGen and GenProof.

-Billie Stone Fogarty, a full-time professional genealogist, is the immediate past president of the Association of Professional Genealogists and serves on the APG Board of Directors.
+Billie Stone Fogarty, M.Ed., a full-time professional genealogist, is the immediate past president of the Association of Professional Genealogists and serves on the APG Board of Directors.
 A frequent speaker at national and state genealogy conferences, she is also former president of the Genealogical Speakers Guild.
 Billie is active on the regional, state, local and national level in advancing genealogical research and open records access as the state liaison for the Records Preservation and Access Committee.
 She serves in various positions with the Oklahoma Genealogical Society and the Oklahoma Historical Society.
 She and fellow genealogist Matt McCormack developed and host a creative learning retreat for professional genealogists held at his farm in rural northeast Michigan called GenStock.